-In a context of aging workforce support as seen by the FSU needs to include up to 10 days of paid leave, training and education for staff and management.
+In the context of aging workforce support as seen by the FSU needs to include up to 10 days of paid leave, training and education for staff and management.

 Bank of Ireland announced on October 19 that menopause leave will be available to employees experiencing menopause-related sickness, with psychological or physical symptoms, with up to 10 days of paid leave available.
 Any leave related to menopause will not affect employees’ attendance records.
 All Bank of Ireland people managers and HR teams will receive training to better understand the impact that menopause can have on work, and what supports might be helpful to colleagues affected by menopausal symptoms.

-In a survey answered by 1,335 of FSU members in 2021, approximately 8 in 10 respondents were women, the union noted that 89 percent of respondents say menopause affects working life, and that more than one third says menopause is treated as a joke in their workplace.
+In a survey answered by 1,335 FSU members in 2021, approximately 8 in 10 respondents were women, the union noted that 89 percent of respondents say menopause affects working life, and that more than one-third say menopause is treated as a joke in their workplace.

-The ministry of Health in September 2021 released a report where 270 women shared their experiences and wishes for a better Irish health system.
+The ministry of Health in September 2021 released a report in which 270 women shared their experiences and wish for a better Irish health system.
 Starting an open conversation around menopause to improve women’s health outcomes and experiences of healthcare was a key insight from it.

 To support women’s care, six specialist menopause clinics are expected to be open by the end of 2022.
 Three of them are already in service, the menopause clinic at Rotunda Hospital Dublin opened this week, but a fourth one still lacks staff.